matwilso/matwilso.github.io/_posts/gpt-sim.md

 Beyond just a training tool, it could form the basis of an internal model that the agent uses online during deployment.
 The agent would understand and interact with the world in terms of its high-fidelity physics model.

+Humans can
-Think of human intuitive physics and intuitive pyschology.
-We can accurately predict what will happen if we bump our coffee cup near the edge of our table or how someone might respond if we bump *their coffee* near the edge of the table.
+accurately predict what will happen if we bump our coffee cup near the edge of our table or how someone might respond if we bump *their coffee* near the edge of the table.
-We're pretty good at this.
+We're pretty good at intuitive physics and psychology predictions like this.
 Yet our information processing abilities are severely constrained by our hardware, the DNA bottleneck, and whatever we can learn in a single lifetime.
 In theory, you could do much better---with digital brains, specially optimized to model these things, trained on orders of magnitude more data than you would ever encounter in a lifetime, with more memory and much higher accuracy representations.

-It could predict many events better than an average person.
-For example, if the deck that all those people are standing on is about to collapse.
+Such brains could predict, for example, if the backyard deck that all those people are standing on is about to collapse.
-By having watched thousands of videos of structural failures like that on YouTube, including several videos of this [exact thing](https://www.youtube.com/results?search_query=deck+collapse), it will know all the tell-tale signs, like the overloading from too many people and the stress fracture in the concrete.
-(Maybe not the most accurate full scenario, but it illustrates the point.)
+By having watched thousands of videos of structural failures like that on YouTube, including several videos of this [exact thing](https://www.youtube.com/results?search_query=deck+collapse), it will know all the tell-tale signs, like the overloading from too many people and the stress fracture in the wood (maybe not the most accurate full scenario, but it illustrates the point).

 If text-based-GPT is like having thousands of world experts to talk to, robot-embodied-YouTube-GPT would be like having thousands of world experts in the room with you.